ePages-de/epages-devportal/_posts/2019/2019-07-24-how-to-transpile-node-modules-with-babel-and-webpack-in-a-monorepo.md

 ## Why this didn't work...

-We should have expected this from the onset, but upon rebuilding the project we errored again on IE11, because _another module_ was also not transpiled!
+We should have expected this from the onset, but upon rebuilding the project we errored again on IE11, because _another module_ was also not being transpiled!
 Seeing as it would be a laborious process to add every untranspiled module to our regex, we decided to figure out a way to do this check programmatically.

 ## Enter are-you-es5